i-atul/Flask-App/README.md

 # Flask-App
-Hands on, basic average app on Flask
+Hands on, basic app on Flask